 Also, one of the reasons why people think it’s fine to sell fan art is because they feel like they are not selling that much.
 Thoughts like: “I only sold 20 pieces, I only sold one, or I only did a commission” are all thoughts that can result in a lawsuit with the copyright holder.

 There are no acceptable limits to how much you can sell fan art before it’s thought illegal.
-Selling only one fan art related artwork is already illegal, even if done as commission work for one client.
+Selling only one fan art-related artwork is already illegal, even if done as commission work for one client.